 The following year, Schusterman moved from cross country to softball and has coached the team ever since.
 During his first 15 years at Gulliver, he also coached football and taught world history.
 In 1996, Schusterman became Gulliver’s Middle School athletic director.
 During his tenure in that capacity, he expanded the program by adding lacrosse, water polo, boy’s golf, and 6th grade football and basketball.
-He led the girls’ softball team to state championships in 1998 and 2001.
+He led the girls’ softball team to state championships in 1998, 2001, 2010, 2011, 2012, AND 2013.

 Schusterman serves as FACA’s state softball chairman and is a member of the FHSAA softball advisory committee.
 He became the Prep athletic director in 2007 and was inducted into the Florida Athletic Coaches Association Hall of Fame in 2009.

 Assistant Athletic Director